 Election to the Board of directors

-The annual election to the Board of directors of the Order will be held in May 2018, in accordance with the Professional Code and the Règlement sur les élections et l’organisation de l’Ordre des comptables professionnels agréés du Québec, in order to fill the following positions:
+The annual election to the Board of directors of the Order will be held in June 2019, in accordance with the Professional Code and the Règlement sur l’organisation de l’Ordre des CPA et les élections à son Conseil d’administration (in French only), in order to fill the following positions:

-- two of the five elected director from the Montreal region1 (Electoral region No. 4)
+- elected director from the Montreal region (Electoral region No. 4)

-The Board of directors sees to the general administration of the affairs of the Order and the application of the Professional Code, the Chartered Professional Accountants Act and the regulations made thereunder.
+The Board of directors sees to the general administration of the affairs of the Order and the application of the Professional Code, the CPA Act and the regulations made thereunder.